-Internet, Account, and Digital Safety Series
+Internet, Account, and Digital Safety Sessions / Series

 Being “always on the grid” can be great!
 The Internet helps teachers and students more easily connect and enhances learning.
 By practicing Internet safety, we can lessen or prevent the risks that are inherently involved with using digital devices, apps, and services.
 Teachers and students alike need to know how to protect themselves when using digital devices online.